John Archibald Wheeler: General relativity

 General relativity had been considered a less respectable field of physics, being detached from experiment.
 Wheeler was a key figure in its revival, leading the school at Princeton, while Dennis William Sciama and Yakov Borisovich Zel'dovich developed the subject at Cambridge University and the University of Moscow, respectively.
 Wheeler and his students made substantial contributions to the field during the Golden Age of General Relativity.

 While working on mathematical extensions to Einstein's general relativity in 1957, Wheeler introduced the concept and word wormhole to describe hypothetical "tunnels" in space-time.
 Bohr asked whether they were stable and further research by Wheeler determined that they are not.
 His work in general relativity included the theory of gravitational collapse.
 He used the term black hole in 1967 during a talk he gave at the NASA Goddard Institute of Space Studies (GISS), although the term had been used earlier in the decade.
 (Note: American astrophysicist and publisher Hong-Yee Chiu said he remembered a seminar in Princeton University perhaps as early as 1960, when the physicist Robert H. Dicke spoke about gravitationally collapsed objects as "like the Black Hole of Calcutta".
 According to science writer Marcia Bartusiak, the term had been used in 1963 at an astrophysics conference in Dallas.)

+He used it in a 1967 lecture for the American Association for the Advancement of Science, "Our Universe, Known and Unknown": [B]y reason of its faster and faster infall [the surface of the imploding star] moves away from the [distant] observer more and more rapidly.
+The light is shifted to the red.
+It becomes dimmer millisecond by millisecond, and in less than a second is too dark to see...[The star], like the Cheshire cat, fades from view.
+One leaves only its grin, the other, only its gravitational attraction.
+Gravitational attraction, yes; light, no. ...
+Moreover, light and particles incident from outside [and] going down the black hole only add to its mass and increase its gravitational attraction.

 Wheeler said the term was suggested to him during a lecture when a member of the audience was tired of hearing Wheeler say "gravitationally completely collapsed object".
 Wheeler was also a pioneer in the field of quantum gravity due to his development, with Bryce DeWitt, of the Wheeler–DeWitt equation in 1967.
 Stephen Hawking later described Wheeler and DeWitt's work as the equation governing the "wave function of the Universe".